The effect of recoils on soft-drop-groomed observables in $\gamma$-tagged jets in a multistage approach: Results

 Figure~\ref{fig:pgun_zg_in_medium} shows the modification of the $z_{g}$ distribution for jets generated by \textsc{pgun} as they pass through the medium created in central (0\%--10\%) Pb-Pb collisions at $\sqrt{s_{NN}}=5.02$~TeV.
 For both quark jets and gluon jets, the modification pattern of a slight shift from small to large $z_{g}$ behavior is observed without any clear dependence on the value of the $p^{\mathrm{jet}}_{T}$ trigger.
 Thus, there is no modification attributed to the bias, solely due to energy loss, in the $z_{g}$ distribution, at least when considering quark jets and gluon jets separately.

+Next, we explore the impact of the medium response effects via recoils and holes.
+Figure~\ref{fig:pgun_zg_in_medium_no_recoil} shows the results of the \textsc{pgun} simulations with \textsc{matter}$+$\textsc{lbt}, in which the effects of medium response are artificially excluded by discarding recoil and hole partons without passing them to the hadronization module.
+In this case, for both quark and gluon jets, the modification of the $z_{g}$ distribution is nearly invisible, indicating that the modifications observed in the full \textsc{matter}$+$\textsc{lbt} results are primarily governed by medium response: recoils tend to populate the smaller momentum-fraction branch of the prong pair identified as the hard branching by soft drop.
+This is consistent with findings reported in studies employing \textsc{jewel}~\cite{Milhano:2017nzm}, a Monte Carlo model for in-medium jet shower evolution that includes medium response effects from recoils.

-Next, we delve into the detailed exploration of how the medium effects at high virtuality and low virtuality, respectively, bring about the hard splitting modification.
+Then, we delve into the detailed exploration of how the medium effects at high virtuality and low virtuality, respectively, bring about the hard splitting modification.
 To achieve this, we conduct simulations incorporating only the medium effects of \textsc{matter}, by turning off the medium effects at low virtuality ($Q<2$~GeV), and present the results of these simulations with the \textsc{pgun} initial hard process in Fig.~\ref{fig:pgun_zg_in_medium_lbt_off}.
-For both quark jets and gluon jets, the modification in the $z_{g}$ distribution is almost invisible, indicating that the modifications observed in the full \textsc{matter}$+$\textsc{lbt} results are governed by the low-virtuality phase, as modeled by the \textsc{lbt} module.
+Note that in this configuration, recoils and holes from the \textsc{matter} phase are included.
+In this case, no medium effects are seen for either quark or gluon jets, and the recoils contributing to the soft-drop-reconstructed hard branching arise mainly in the low-virtuality phase, as modeled by the \textsc{lbt} module.

 Finally, we examine jets in more realistic events involving hard scattering in $p$-$p$ collisions at $\sqrt{s} = 5.02$ TeV, generated using the \textsc{pythiagun} module.
 The results for $\gamma$-tagged jets and inclusive jets with the same $p^{\mathrm{jet}}_{\mathrm{T}}$ triggers are compared in Fig.~\ref{fig:inclusive_gamma_tagged_zg_vacuum}.
 For the $\gamma$-tagged jet analysis, only events including prompt photon production at leading order in the initial hard processes are selectively generated with the \textsc{pythia} option \texttt{HardQCD:all=off} along with \texttt{PromptPhoton:all=on}.